DAILY FANTASY SPORTS GLOSSARY

 The amount of your bankroll that is required to enter any one particular contest.
 This is also referred to as the entry fee.

-The best possible outcome for a player on a particular slate in regards to the amount of points he will score.
-Targeting a players ceiling is an optimal move in GPP lineup construction.
+The best possible outcome for a player on a particular slate regards the number of points he will score.
+Targeting a player’s ceiling is an optimal move in GPP lineup construction.